Portfolio Investment

 Being an entrepreneur, business owner, founder, etc. brings with it a unique set of challenges when trying to figure out how you should balance your investment portfolio.
 Perhaps you are just starting your next venture and might need to take money out of your retirement and investment portfolios to help fund it.
 Perhaps your startup is scaling and becoming your most valuable asset.
 Things like these should be taken into consideration when thinking about your investments.
 Here are some tips that may help you be better prepared:

-1. Consider Being Conservative
+- Consider Being Conservative

 If there is a possibility that you will need to withdraw money from your IRA, 401k, etc. to fund your business during the startup phase, then the last thing you need is the markets tanking just before you take out your money, leaving you with much less capital than you planned on.
-Thus, looking at a portfolio mainly comprised of bonds, or even money markets holdings, will bring the risk way down for your portfolio.
+Thus, looking at a portfolio mainly comprised of bonds, or even money market holdings, will bring the risk way down for your portfolio.
 Although still not guaranteed, this could make all the difference when you need the money the most.

-Keep in mind that if you take money out of an IRA, 401k, etc. that there may be taxes and penalties.
+Keep in mind that if you take money out of an IRA, 401k, etc. there may be taxes and penalties.
 Make sure you look into this before taking the money out.

-1. Find Professional Help
+- Find Professional Help

 It has been my experience that my clients who are entrepreneurs are already stretched for time.
-Thus they rarely have the time to review their investments, especially how they fit into the bigger picture of their ever changing life.
+Thus they rarely have the time to review their investments, especially how they fit into the bigger picture of their ever-changing life.
 Having a professional to work with is essentially outsourcing a service that you no longer need to worry about, although still make sure to have regularly scheduled check-ins to make sure you are on track.

-1. Be Selfish
+- Be Selfish

 Investing, figuring out your asset allocation, diversification, and rebalancing strategy all can be a drain on your mental reserves.
-Entrepreneurs especially are already thinking about a million things for their business, so having their investments on their mind is simply one more thing chipping away at your mental capacity to get things done.
+Entrepreneurs especially are already thinking about a million things for their business, so having their investments on their minds is simply one more thing chipping away at your mental capacity to get things done.

-An example I always like to share is that when you are flying, and the flight attendant is doing their pre-flight safety announcement, they mention that if the oxygen masks deploy, to take care of yours first, before helping the people next to you.
+An example I always like to share is that when you are flying, and the flight attendant is doing their pre-flight safety announcement, they mention that if the oxygen masks deploy, to take care of yourself first, before helping the people next to you.
 What they are saying is that if you don’t take care of yourself first, then you may pass out, making you completely useless to those around you.
 So, be selfish and take care of yourself first!

-1. Treat your Business as an Investment
+- Treat your Business as an Investment

 Have you made it past the stressful startup stage of your business?
 Are you starting to scale, measuring your business growth each year in multiples of X?
 Congratulations!
 However, this does present a new unique challenge and planning opportunity for your overall investment strategy.
 Your business is starting to dominate your overall net worth, growing faster than any other investment you own, yet it is also the riskiest and most illiquid asset you own.